saichandra286/Complete-Angularjs-Flask-Todo-App/README.md

 This project is using Flask to serve data, and AngularJS to control and view it.
 <h6>Main features of this App</h6>
 1. create a newtodo
-2. update a selected todo
+2. update a selected todo(To update a todo just click on the todo)
 3. delete particular todo
 4. delete multi todo
 5. delete all todos